bkuhlmann/dotfiles/README.md

     git clone git://github.com/bkuhlmann/dotfiles.git
     cd dotfiles
-    git checkout v5.2.0
+    git checkout v6.0.0

 Master Version (unstable)

     git clone git://github.com/bkuhlmann/dotfiles.git
     cd dotfiles

-Edit and save the *.txt files as you see fit.

-Open a terminal window and execute the following commands to install:
+Edit any of the home_files/*.txt files as you see fit.
+Then open a terminal window and execute the following command to install:

     cd dotfiles
     ./run.sh